Geography of Atlanta: Drought

 The driest year in Atlanta history was 1954 (31 inches of rain), with 2007 being a close second.
-The Southeastern U.S. drought of 2006–2008 began with dry weather in 2006, and left area lakes very low.
+The 2006–2008 Southeastern United States drought began with dry weather in 2006, and left area lakes very low.
 Most of the area's drinking water is stored in Lake Lanier and Lake Allatoona, which reached record low levels in December 2007.
 Up through September 2007 was the driest year on record in over 75 years, second only to 1927 and 1931.
 On September 28, the state issued a total outdoor watering ban for the north and northwestern 40% or so of the state, affecting 61 counties generally north of the Fall Line.
 (Some local authorities and water systems had already taken such measures.)
 It was the first time the state had enacted such a ban.
 Throughout the 3-year drought the Atlanta area occasionally experienced smoke from the wildfires in south Georgia, causing the local air to become dangerous for everyone.
 The severe record drought which affected the region starting in late 2006 finally began to abate significantly after heavy fall rains in 2009.